b-knd/Runway-Redeclaration-Project/First Code Increment/README.md

 # Runway Redecalaration Project

 This project is designed to calculate the new runway parameters based on the user input for runway redeclaration.
+For the first increment, we have developed a working prototype that have predefined airport, runways and obstacles for users to perform calculation.
+The priority in this increment is to ensure the accuracy of calculation and result of calculation is being displayed in textual form.

 ## Dependencies